szaumoor/mkhiinbg2/README.md

 ## FAQ

+### Q: Where can I find M'Khiin?

+A: She is hiding in the Temple District's Sewers and can be recruited there.

 ### Q: Why does M'Khiin seem out of character?

 A: Players have their own interpretations of canon characters.
 While I think she remains in-character, you may feel differently.
 I also don't claim to perfectly replicate her speech.
 If you have any suggestions for improvements, I'd be delighted to hear them / implement them (with thanks and credit).